faskai/amethyst/README.md

 > 🧐 Note: We didn't choose Ruby for practical reasons.
 Python currently has extensive support for LLM and Agent ops.
 And let's be honest – it doesn't have to be Ruby to *feel like* Ruby.

 #### Environments
-Every agent gets compiled for and is run in a specific `environment` such as `MacOS`, `iOS`, `browser`, `docker container`, `raspberry pi` etc. You can extend environments to create your own.
+Every agent gets compiled for and is run in a specific `environment` such as `MacOS`, `iOS`, `Browser`, `Docker Container`, `Raspberry Pi`, etc. You can extend environments to create your own.
 This is very similar to extending a docker image.

-You can define tools (like functions) and agents (like classes) in an application by creating/editing new `.amt` (amethyst) files:
+You can define tools (analogous to functions) and agents (analogous to classes) in an application by creating/editing new `.amt` (amethyst) files:

 example_file.amt:
 ```